Music/Lyrics: Anastasio, Marshall, Herman

 Shortly thereafter, when Phish recorded (and rearranged) the song, the horn intro and “Mexican Hat Dance” ending were dropped and the shuffle beat of the song become a bit funkier.
 Curiously, though, the title track of Phish’s “final” studio album never made to the stage during the 2004 summer tour.
 In fact, "Undermind" made only two appearances in Trey’s repertoire during the post-“break-up” period, first on 10/24/06 (without horns) and next on 12/27/06 (with horns) before being put on the shelf until the aforementioned Hampton performance.

 Then, after popping up just twice during the ensuing summer tour (first on 6/10/09 and again on 8/2/09 with Bill Kreutzmann), "Undermind" was played twice at Festival 8.
 Well, kind of.
 It popped up first during the electric soundcheck where Trey steered the band into a partial rendition of "Devil With a Blue Dress."
 The version that really shouldn't be missed, however, occurred three days later on 11/1/09 and features some excellent playing from Trey, employing a distorted guitar tone to great effect.
 During the subsequent fall tour, Phish continued to up the ante with "Undermind" playing perhaps the finest version yet on 11/29/09.
 For whatever reason, 2010 versions, while pleasing, did not quite live up to their 2009 counterparts.
 That trend was reversed in convincing fashion, however, on 8/15/11.
 Beginning with a masterful segue out of "Waves," this rendition of "Undermind" contained an unusual solo from Trey that morphed into an outro jam featuring Page on theremin -- truly must-hear Phish.
-The upward trajectory of “Undermind” continued with the truly blissful version that closed the first set (and doubled as the second “U”) of the 8/31/12 “Fuck Your Face” show.
-The only question at this point is why "Undermind" isn't played more often.
+The upward trajectory continued with the Undisputed Champion “Undermind” that closed the first set (and doubled as the second “U”) of the 8/31/12 “Fuck Your Face” show.
+A more minimalist version was offered at the Gorge on 7/27/13, after percolating for some time during the preceding “Disease” jam.
+Since then, Phish has played the song with somewhat greater frequency, albeit lesser intensity.